Rayan25062011/GuiltyAsCharged/README.md

+# Regret?
+If you regret what you just did...
+You can go on HealAccount.py and it may Heal the account.

 # Important
 This for Educationl Purposes ONLY
 I'm not responsible for ANY of your actions, this is SUPER effective so take it seriously